luxo-ai/rothko-ui/packages/icons/README.md

 # Icon Library

-This sub repo contains the aemiko SVG icon components.
+This sub repo contains the rothko-ui SVG icon components.

 ## For contributers